 2. Simplifies Plant Growing

-By eliminating the soil means there’s no tilling, digging, raking or hoeing.
+Eliminating the soil means there’s no tilling, digging, raking, or hoeing.
 Now you don’t need to break your back doing all the digging and tilling, or using expensive machines to carry out the task either.

 3. No More Weeds